Dr Sarah Jarvis – GP, expert in child health issues and a medical adviser to Drinkaware

-The UK chief medical officers (CMO) recommend that an alcohol-free childhood is the healthiest and best option.
+The UK Chief Medical Officers (CMO) recommend an alcohol-free childhood.
 The law on alcohol and young people is different across the United Kingdom.

 “Experts advise that parents shouldn’t try to de-mystify alcohol by allowing children to try it, especially around special occasions like Christmas.
 Instead, they can talk openly and honestly about alcohol with their children, highlighting the effect excessive drinking can have on your health.